zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 entire process is automated and does not require any knowledge of the underlying tools.

-**WARNING**: Openstack is complex and has many dependencies and services.
+**WARNING**: Openstack is complex and dynamic set of dependencies and services.
 It is correct to assume that the environment this tool creates is for use as a test target only.
 There are many features of Openstack that this tool does not provide.
 Do not expect the resulting environment to be free of